1Laggy1/ShootThemUp/README.md

 # ShootThemUp

-Full multiplayer and soccer mode here!
-Check it out with you friends, download 1.2.1 release!
+Full multiplayer and soccer mode is here!
+Check it out with you friends, download latest release!

 A third person shooter built in Unreal Engine 5.6, focused on Embark Studios Dynamism genre.
 Demonstrates core gameplay systems, like AI, UI, VFX, and clean component-based architecture that was implemented using C++.